bsd/bsd-custom-donate-jekyll/webroot/examples/traditional-two-column-form.md

 # Core Feature Options
 #############################
 sequential: false
-quick-donate: true
+quick-donate: false
 detect-cc-type: true

 ##internationalization
-default-country: GB # set to either US or GB or leave blank to default to international.
+default-country: US # set to either US or GB or leave blank to default to international.
 This controls the default labels/toggling the US state dropdown
 currency-symbol: "$" # Use "&pound;&thinsp;" for pounds
-country-selection: true #whether to show a country selection dropdown at all
+country-selection: false #whether to show a country selection dropdown at all
-require-country: true #country selection must be true for this to work, of course
+require-country: false #country selection must be true for this to work, of course

 #form customization
 custom-amounts: [10, 20, 50, 100, 250, 500, 1000] #an array of 7 values for the donation amount DO NOT INCLUDE COMMAS IN THE NUMBERS